ChainSafe/Multix/squid/README.md

 make build

 # 3. Start target Postgres database
-make up
+make db

 # 4. Apply database migrations from db/migrations
 make migrate

-# 5. Now start the processor
+# 5. Now start the squid processor and the graphql-server
-make process
+make up

-# 6. The above command will block the terminal
+# 6. The above command will not block the terminal
-#    being busy with fetching the chain data,
-#    transforming and storing it in the target database.
+#    but things will be running in the backhground
-#
+#    to see the logs
-#    To start the graphql server open the separate terminal
-#    and run
-make serve
+make logs
 ```

 ### Involved ports